Painless Activation Steering: An Automated, Lightweight Approach for Post-Training Large Language Models: Introduction

 \section{Introduction}

 To modify the behaviors of pre-trained Language Models (LMs), one typically either changes the \emph{weights}, such as Reinforcement Learning (RL)~\citep{ouyang2022training} and Supervised Fine-Tuning (SFT)~\citep{radford2018improving}, or the \emph{prompts}, such as In-Context Learning (ICL) and Context Engineering~\citep{brown2020language, zhao2021calibrate,agrawal2025gepareflectivepromptevolution}.
 Recent studies in mechanistic interpretability and representation engineering have shown that model behaviors can be modified by interventions on the \emph{activations}~\citep{turner2023steering,panickssery_steering_2024,zou2025representationengineeringtopdownapproach,meng2022locating}.
-During inference, AS injects \emph{steering vectors} into the internal neuron activations without changing the weights or prompts.
-Recent works on AS suggest that inference-time causal Activation Steering (\textbf{AS}) potentially offers a cheap and flexible third avenue for model post-training.
+During inference, Activation Steering (\textbf{AS}) injects \emph{steering vectors} into the internal neuron activations without changing the weights or prompts.
+Recent works suggest that inference-time AS potentially offers a cheap and flexible third avenue for model post-training.

+\textbf{Problem: Current Activation Steering Methods Are Human-Dependent and Impractical} There have been sporadic examples showcasing the applicability of AS to customized settings (e.g., in eliciting or shortening Chains of Thoughts~\citep{zhang_uncovering_2025,azizi2025activationsteeringchainofthoughtcompression}).